Cemetery Rules and Regulations

 - Automobiles and other vehicles shall not be driven in excess of 15 miles per hour while on the cemetery roadways.

-- No advertising, selling or soliciting will be permitted nor will any active forms of recreation.
+- Advertising, selling, or soliciting will not be permitted, nor will any active forms of recreation.

-- Children must be accompanied by parents or guardians who will be responsible for their behavior.
+- Children, under the age of 15, must be accompanied by parents or guardians who will be responsible for their behavior.

-- Animals shall not be allowed on the cemetery grounds or in any buildings.
+- With the exception of service animals, pets are not permitted on the cemetery grounds or in any buildings.

-- All persons within the cemetery are prohibited from: gathering flowers (wild, cultivated or artificial), breaking or harming trees, shrubs or plants, disturbing the birds and wildlife.
+- All persons in Boise City cemeteries are prohibited from: gathering flowers (wild, cultivated or artificial), breaking or harming trees, shrubs, or disturbing the birds and wildlife.